The Pain of Spiritual Disconnection

 Finger Licken’ Good

 Periodically, research into what brings happiness and meaning will spotlight this hunger.
-Most recently, a study conducted across ten European countries once again determined that “increased participation in religious organizations predicted a decline in depressive symptoms … while participation in political/community organizations was associated with an increase in depressive symptoms.”* In other words, the more involvement with your faith community, the greater the likelihood for sustained happiness.
+Most recently, a study conducted across ten European countries once again determined that “increased participation in religious organizations predicted a decline in depressive symptoms …while participation in political/community organizations was associated with an increase in depressive symptoms.”1 In other words, the more involvement with your faith community, the greater the likelihood for sustained happiness.
 This was not true with other social endeavors.

 Throughout history, people everywhere have sought a connection with God.
 The early Christians followed a four-fold process of moving toward God that might be a good starting point for us: “They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread, and to prayer” (Acts 2:42, NIV).
 Using the above four-fold practice as a model, we would like to invite anyone who is hungry for more of God to try these four simple ways to recognize His presence in your life.
 Let’s begin with the first of these powerful invitations: the apostles’ teaching.

-Traditionally, pursuing the apostles' teaching, or doctrine, has referred to taking in the Scriptures, the sacred writings inspired by God.
+Traditionally, pursuing the apostles’ teaching, or doctrine, means reading and meditating on the Scriptures, the sacred writings inspired by God.
 As you can imagine, throughout the ages, people have developed a number of methods to do this.
 The approach we would like to explore (other paths are listed below) is called lectio divina.
-Many are familiar with it, but -- just so we’re on the same page -- we’ll first offer a definition.
+Many are familiar with it, but — just so we’re on the same page — we’ll first offer a definition.